IBM POWER8 vs. POWER9 Comparison for 2021

 (Image: POWER8 Buffered Memory 16GB DIMM vs Industry Standard 16GB DIMM)

-Although the memory change is important, the biggest change is the name sake of the product line; the POWER9 Processor.
-The new processor comes with some new features such as dynamic performance mode being enabled by default, a 90%+ increase in fabric bandwidth, CAPI 2.0 & PCIe Gen4 compatibility, and offers up to 24 cores per socket.
+The new POWER9 processor comes with some new features such as dynamic performance mode being enabled by default, a 90%+ increase in fabric bandwidth, CAPI 2.0 & PCIe Gen4 compatibility, and offers up to 24 cores per socket.

-Dynamic performance mode allows the new POWER9 processors to be set to allow the processor frequency to be adjusted in real time based on current CPU utilization and other environmental conditions.
-This feature is enabled by default on new POWER9 systems in order to help promote energy savings by lowering the power draw of the processors when maximum frequency is not needed and by reducing cooling costs.
+Dynamic performance mode allows the new POWER9 processors to be set to allow the processor frequency to be adjusted in real-time based on current CPU utilization and other environmental conditions.
+This feature is enabled by default on new POWER9 systems to help promote energy savings by lowering the power draw of the processors when the maximum frequency is not needed and by reducing cooling costs.

 The maximum number of cores possible with POWER9 has doubled to 24 per socket and the fabric bandwidth has also nearly doubled from 38.4GB/s to 74GB/s.
 This upgraded speed isn't wasted either, as POWER9 also comes with PCIe GEN4 that supports up to 80GB/s which gives CAPI 2.0 connections up to 4 times the previous maximum bandwidth available on POWER8.